barryclark/jekyll-now/_posts/2015-08-30-Manjaro-Fluxbox-0.8.13.1-released.md

 As usual, this release comes with our advanced graphical installer **Thus** aswell as our **CLI-installer**.
 Default kernel is **linux41**. **Stable** branch was used to create these install medias.

-An OpenRC version of this edition will be available shortly.
+An alternative version with init system **OpenRC** will be available shortly.

 Please give us feedback and report any issues with this release.